kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 "This can never be right.
 You cannot excuse it by saying that these different Churches express human diversity, because this diversity should be expressed within one Church of Christ, not by breaking it apart.
 You also can't explain it by saying that your own Church is the only true Church of Christ, and that the other organisations are not churches, but merely sects and human associations, because that denies the work of the Spirit and the truth of the Word in these other churches.

-%% here %%

 "If there exists an institution where the preaching of the Word, the administration of the sacraments, the oversight and discipline and nurturing of the believers, are not absent or unrecognisable - then we must recognise that the Church is still there; as well as a community of believers and the office[^office] of leadership."

 [^office]: "Office" refers to positions of leadership in the Church and in the world.
 Kees wrote a book "The Idea of Office" entirely about this subject.

 "But as well as legitimate Churches there definitely are illegitimate Churches.
-Christ's church displays such schisms, which sadden all true children of God."
+Christ's church displays such schisms[^schism], which sadden all true children of God."

 "It doen't help to obscure the real issue.
 We can't say 'Oh, it doesn't matter - as long as you believe in Christ, it doesn't matter which Church you belong to'.
 That is not true.
 Everything matters.
 In everything, you have to obey Christ, including in the membership of the true Church."